Social Security Benefits

 The Earnings Test

 If you’re receiving Social Security retirement or survivors benefits and still working, you can earn a certain amount of money while receiving benefits.
-However, depending on your age, your benefits will be reduced if you earn over certain limits.
-This is the so-called Earnings Test.
+However, depending on your age, your benefits will be reduced by the Earnings Test if you earn over certain limits.

 Your earnings in (and after) the month you reach your full retirement age will not affect your Social Security benefits.
 However, your benefits will be reduced if your earnings exceed certain limits for the months before you reach your full retirement age.
 See the Age to Receive Full Social Security Benefits table.

 If you’re under full retirement age, $1 in benefits will be deducted for each $2 in earnings you have above the annual limit ($17,640 in 2019).
 In the year you reach your full retirement age, your benefits will be reduced $1 for every $3 you earn over a different annual limit ($46,920 in 2019) until the month you reach full retirement age.
 There is no limit on your earnings starting with the month in which you reach full retirement age.
 A calculator is at www.ssa.gov/OACT/COLA/RTeffect.html.

 Only your wages count toward Social Security’s earnings limits.
 If you’re self-employed, SSA counts only your net earnings from self-employment.
 Non-work income such as other government benefits, investment earnings, interest, pensions, annuities, and capital gains don’t count.
 If you’re self-employed, income counts when you receive it—not when you earn it—except if it is paid in a year after you begin receiving Social Security and was earned before then.
 For example, if you started getting Social Security in June 2018 and you received money in February 2019 for work you did before June 2018, it would not count against your 2019 earnings limit.